The Most Comfortable Sleeper Sofas, According To Reviewers

 Gus* Modern Flipside Sleeper Sofa, $1,900, AllModern

-The Wright sofa sleeper in white looks like it belongs in the perfect summer beach house, thanks to its overstuffed cushions and clean but traditional Bridgewater design.
+The Arrighetto sofa sleeper in white looks like it belongs in the perfect summer beach house, thanks to its overstuffed cushions and clean but traditional Bridgewater design.
 But in fact, you can customize this couch to match any type of house, thanks to its 131 upholstery options.
+What a piece of furniture!
 Choose between subtle geometrics, bright floral prints, and virtually any color under the sun.
 Wayfair even lets you personalize your throw pillow fabric, plus you can request free swatch samples first to make sure it's the right pick for your living space.

 Complete with a queen-sized mattress (in your choice of DreamQuest coil or classic innerspring), reviewers say they're "to the moon" with this pick.
 "The sofa is well constructed, comfortable, and beautiful.
 And the mattress?
 It's described as "very comfortable, which usually isn’t true of sofa sleepers."

-Birch Lane Wright Sofa Bed Sleeper, $830, Wayfair
+Birch Lane Arrighetto Sofa Bed Sleeper, $830, Wayfair

 You Don’t Have To Choose: Sandbacken Sleeper Sectional